bomrena/RaspberryPI_CO2_Monitor/README.md

 [TEMP&DATA_TST](/temp_online.py)

 ## CO2 SENSOR
-the testfile for the CO2-Sensor can be downloaded via the following link Please notice that the RX-Pin of the MH-Z19 must be connected to PIN 8 and the TX-Pin to PIN 10.
+the testfile for the CO2-Sensor can be downloaded via the following link.

+Please notice that the RX-Pin of the MH-Z19 must be connected to PIN 8 and the TX-Pin to PIN 10.

 [testfile](/co2_test.py)